-The statutory process governing approval of these grant recommendations requires two-thirds of the members present and voting to approve each recommendation.
+The approval of these grant recommendations is governed by a statutory process that requires two-thirds of the members present and voting to approve each recommendation.
 Vince Burgess, CPRIT's Chief Compliance Officer, will certify that the review process for the recommended grants followed CPRIT's award process prior to any Oversight Committee action.

-The award recommendations will not be considered final until the Oversight Committee meeting on November 29, 2017.
+The award recommendations will not be considered final until the Oversight Committee meeting on May 16, 2018.
 Consistent with the non-disclosure agreement that all Oversight Committee members have signed, the recommendations should be kept confidential and not be disclosed to anyone until the award list is publicly announced at the Oversight Committee meeting.
 I request that Oversight Committee members not print, email or save to your computer's hard drive any material on the portal.
 I appreciate your assistance in taking all necessary precautions to protect this information.